NeonWilderness/twoday/docs/skins.md

 Twoday skins are organized in layouts.
 A blog can have multiple layouts, however only one layout is active at a time and is used to render the frontend.

-All skin functions usually target the currently active layout.
-If you want to adress skins in a non-active layout, you <u>must</u> call the "useLayout"-function before utilizing any subsequent skin functions!
+All skin function calls will target the currently active layout.
+If you want to adress skins in a non-active layout, you <u>must</u> call the [useLayout() function](./docs/layouts.md#switch-to-a-specific-layout-eg-for-subsequent-skin-calls) before utilizing any subsequent skin functions!

 > *Please be aware, that the code examples below are very condensed and intentionally omit the recommended try..catch construct as well as the async framing.*
 <hr>